WebMD Network Advertising Policy

 - unreasonable, unlikely or extraordinary product or service claims

 - media messages or imagery that strobe or flash

-- media or messages that contain unsubstantiated "miracle" weight loss or other miracle claims of cure
+- media or messages that contain unsubstantiated "miracle" weight loss or other exaggerated claims of cure

 - advertising units that mimic computer functions or deceptively indicate a computer or other function that would be reasonable to the average user to assume as a reason to click the unit

-- 5A click on an Advertisement may only link the end user to the third-party advertiser's site or to relevant sponsored content area on a WebMD Property.
+- 4A click on an Advertisement may only link the end user to the Advertiser's site or to relevant sponsored content area on a WebMD Property.

-- 7As described in the "Ads by Google" hyper link in the Ads by Google section on applicable WebMD Consumer Properties Search pages, these "Ads by Google" are listings that have been purchased by companies that want to have links to their websites appear adjacent to search results in response to specific terms.
-WebMD may receive payment from Google in connection with displaying the sponsored link results on these WebMD Consumer Properties or based on clicks on these links.
+- 6As described in the "Ads by Google" hyper link in the Ads by Google section on applicable WebMD Consumer Properties Search pages, these "Ads by Google" are Advertisements that have been purchased by companies that want to have links to their websites appear adjacent to search results in response to specific terms.